cmorace/python-course-web/sphinx/source/lessons/lesson01.rst

 Functions
 *****************

 Functions define a sub-routine in our program.
 They are handy to eliminate duplicate code and make our programs easier to understand and maintain.
 The data we pass into functions are called **arguments**.
 The data that we receive from functions are called **return values**.
-They do not do anything unless they are *called*.
+The code inside functions is not executed until the function is *called*.

 Two functions in the Python programming language are ``input()`` and ``print()``.